SpaceX workers who complained about Elon Musk's tweets claim they were fired

 "This letter they sent was incredibly diplomatic — they truly hoped to engage in a dialogue to make the company a better place for everyone to work in order to help the mission succeed.
 The messaging at SpaceX had always been, anybody at any level can raise concerns to the top," she said.

 Musk's management of SpaceX, Tesla and Twitter, which he now owns, has come under scrutiny after his move to take control of the social media company.
-At Twitter, employees also said they lost their jobs after taking issue with his leadership.
+At Twitter, employees also said they lost their jobs after disagreeing with Musk's strategies publicly and privately.

 Harassment allegations